StaPH-B/central-region/stratus_upload.md

 # Uploading data to your VM with WinSCP

-[WinSCP](https://winscp.net/eng/index.php) is a windows applicaiton that provides an easy to to upload and download files from remote servers.
+[WinSCP](https://winscp.net/eng/index.php) is a windows application that provides an user-friendly way to upload and download files from remote servers.

 ## Connecting WinSCP to your VM